 When Should I Try a More Advanced Class?

-Students who have a solid understanding of “the basics” will feel right at home in our Rajas, Intermediate, and Power level classes.
+Students who have a solid understanding of “the basics” will feel right at home in our Intermediate and Power level classes.
 These classes are not intended to be harder than Basics — in fact, many experienced practioners frequently take Basics because they are not only a great reminder of the building blocks of the practice but are challenging, too!
 It’s the focus that differentiates our more “advanced” offerings from Basics.
-Teachers assume students are familiar with how to do a vinyasa and other “basics” and will, thus, move a little faster and will have time to incorporate a wider array of arm balances, inversions, and more advanced versions of postures.
-The essential difference between Rajas, Intermediate, and Power is class length — Rajas classes are sixty minutes, Intermediate classes are often seventy-five minutes (with a few daytime exceptions), and Power classes are ninety minutes.
+Teachers assume students are familiar with how to do a vinyasa and other “basics” and will, thus, move a little faster, allowing time to incorporate a wider array of arm balances, inversions, and more advanced versions of postures.
+The essential difference between Intermediate and Power is class length — Intermediate classes are often seventy-five minutes (with a few daytime exceptions), and Power classes are ninety minutes.

 What’s the Deal with Astanga?

 Curious about the yoga that started it all for Mimi?
 We’ve got ya covered!
-We offer Astanga classes at both of our studio locations.
-Specifically, we offer Primary Series except for the last Astanga occurrence of the month, which we sub out Primary Series for Second (or Intermediate) Series.
+We offer full lead Astanga classes which are Primary Series except for the last Astanga occurrence of the month, which we sub out Primary Series for Second (or Intermediate) Series.
 We recommend experienced students come to Astanga.
 While teachers will offer modifications and such for poses, the pacing is extremely quick and familiarity with Sanskrit and the postures they represent will be key for a student’s experience in the class.
+Click here for some “pro tips” before attending your first Astanga class.

 In a nutshell…